Is the finite temperature effective potential, effective for dynamics?: Dynamics: decoupling and freeze out, closed quantum system evolution.

 Both cases, with and without spontaneous symmetry breaking in the tree level potential can be summarized by the following initial conditions that satisfy the Wronskian condition \be g_k(t_0) = \frac{1}{\sqrt{2W_k}}~~;~~\dot{g}_k(t_0) = -i\frac{W_k}{\sqrt{2W_k}}~~;~~ W_k =\sqrt{k^2+M^2}~~;~~ M^2 \equiv \Bigg\{ \,. \ee

-Under the assumption of instantaneous decoupling and to establish a relation with the thermal density matrix discussed in the previous section within the context of the static finite temperature effective potential, let us introduce \be H_0 \equiv \sum_{\vk} \hbar\, W_k \Big(a^\dagger_{\vk} \, a_{\vk} + \frac{1}{2}\Big)\,, \ee and the initial density matrix is taken to be given by \be \rho(t_0) = \frac{e^{-\beta_0 H_0}}{\mathrm{Tr}e^{-\beta_0 H_0} }\,, \ee where the frequencies $W_k$ are given by eqn. (\ref{sumainiconds}) and the time independent annihilation and creation operators are the same that enter in the quantization of the fluctuation field $\delta(\vx,t)$, given by (\ref{delex}).
+Under the assumption of instantaneous decoupling and to establish a relation with the thermal density matrix discussed in the previous section (\ref{subsec:finiteT}) within the context of the static finite temperature effective potential, let us introduce \be H_0 \equiv \sum_{\vk} \hbar\, W_k \Big(a^\dagger_{\vk} \, a_{\vk} + \frac{1}{2}\Big)\,, \ee and the initial density matrix is taken to be given by \be \rho(t_0) = \frac{e^{-\beta_0 H_0}}{\mathrm{Tr}e^{-\beta_0 H_0} }\,, \ee where the frequencies $W_k$ are given by eqn. (\ref{sumainiconds}) and the time independent annihilation and creation operators are the same that enter in the quantization of the fluctuation field $\delta(\vx,t)$, given by (\ref{delex}).

 This particular choice of the initial density matrix is motivated by an ``instantaneous decoupling'' from (LTE) and has a clear and simple interpretation: it describes a free field theory for the fluctuations with squared mass $M^2>0$ given by eqn. (\ref{sumainiconds}) in thermal equilibrium at a temperature $T_0 = 1/\beta_0$.

+The main assumption behind this choice is that the coupling to the thermal bath maintains (LTE) up to time $t_0$ at which the time scale of change of the frequencies is much shorter than the relaxation time and the scalar field decouples instantaneously from the bath.
+From this time onwards the density matrix follows unitary time evolution determined by the dynamics of the scalar field.

 Note the similarity with the fluctuation Hamiltonian, the second term on the right hand side of eqn. (\ref{Hjay}) which yields the static one-loop effective potential, however, unlike the frequencies (\ref{omegas}) that enter in (\ref{Hjay}), which are imaginary within the spinodal region, the $W_k$ that enter in $H_0$ are always real.

 In this (Gaussian) density matrix it follows that \bea && \langle a^\dagger_{\vk}\rangle = \mathrm{Tr}\, a^\dagger_{\vk} \,\rho(t_0) =0 ~~;~~ \langle a_{\vk}\rangle = \mathrm{Tr}\, a_{\vk} \,\rho(t_0) =0 \,,\nonumber \\ && \langle a^\dagger_{\vk} a_{\vk'} \rangle = \mathrm{Tr}\, a^\dagger_{\vk} \, a_{\vk'}\,\rho(t_0) \equiv n_k(0)\,\delta_{\vk,\vk'} = \frac{1}{e^{\beta_0 \hbar W_k}-1}\,\,\delta_{\vk,\vk'}~~;~~ \langle a_{\vk} a_{\vk'} \rangle =0 \,, \,\forall \vk,\vk' \,, \eea and Wick's theorem applies.